Padre Pio: Early life

-Francesco Forgione was born on 25 May 1887 to Grazio Mario Forgione (1860–1946) and Maria Giuseppa Di Nunzio (1859–1929), in Pietrelcina, a town in the province of Benevento, in the Southern Italian region of Campania.
-His parents were peasant farmers.
-He was baptized in the nearby Santa Anna Chapel, which stands upon the walls of a castle.
-He later served as an altar boy in this same chapel.
-He had an older brother, Michele, and three younger sisters, Felicita, Pellegrina, and Grazia (who was later to become a Bridgettine nun).
-His parents had two other children who died in infancy.
-When he was baptized, he was given the name Francesco.
-He stated that by the time he was five years old, he had already made the decision to dedicate his entire life to God.
-He worked on the land up to the age of 10, looking after the small flock of sheep the family owned.
+Francesco Forgione was born, on 25 May 1887 to Grazio Mario Forgione (1860–1946) and Maria Giuseppa Di Nunzio (1859–1929), in Pietrelcina, a small town located in the province of Benevento, in the Southern Italian region of Campania.
+His parents were peasant farmers who owned land in the Piana Romana.
+He had an older brother, Michele, and three younger sisters, Felicita, Pellegrina, and Grazia (who later became a nun of the Bridgettine Order).
+Two other children born to his parents died in infancy.

+Francesco was baptized in the nearby Santa Anna Chapel, which stands upon the walls of a castle, and where he later served as an altar boy.
+At his baptism, he was christened Francesco, in honour of Saint Francis of Assisi.
+By the time he was five years old, he had already made the decision to dedicate his life to God, according to his own account.
+He worked on the land up until the age of 10, looking after his family's small flock of sheep.

-Pietrelcina was a town where feast days of saints were celebrated throughout the year, and the Forgione family was deeply religious.
-They attended Mass daily, prayed the Rosary nightly, and abstained from meat three days a week in honour of Our Lady of Mount Carmel.
-Although Francesco's parents and grandparents were illiterate, they narrated Bible stories to their children.
+The Forgione family was deeply religious, attending Mass daily, praying the Rosary nightly and abstaining from meat three days a week in honour of Our Lady of Mount Carmel.
+Although both Francesco's parents and grandparents were illiterate, they narrated Bible stories to him and his siblings.

-According to the diary of Father Agostino da San Marco (who was later his spiritual director in San Marco in Lamis), the young Francesco was afflicted with a number of illnesses.
-At six he suffered from severe gastroenteritis.
-At ten he caught typhoid fever.
+According to the diary of Padre Agostino da San Marco in Lamis, who later became his spiritual director in San Marco in Lamis, the young Francesco was afflicted with a number of illnesses, suffering from severe gastroenteritis at six years old and typhoid fever at ten.